cds-snc/gcds-docs/src/en/components/search/use-case.md

 translationKey: 'search'
 tags: ['searchEN', 'usage']
 permalink: /en/components/search/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

-Search is a required component for Canada.ca pages.
+Search is a required component for standard and campaign pages on Canada.ca.

+Take a look at what problems search solves to see if they fit the problem you’re solving for.

-## Use cases for search
+## Problems search solves

 Use search to help a person on your website or page find information: